mediacloud/backend/doc/temporarycrawler.markdown

 # Temporary crawler

-Following are instructions for setting up and running a temporary crawler on an AWS machine.
+Following are instructions for setting up and running a temporary crawler (backup crawler) on an AWS machine.
 We use a temporary crawler for times in which we know that we will or might have to take down the main crawler for more than a few hours.
 Some of our biggest RSS feeds start scrolling stories off after a few hours, so we risk losing stories during extended crawler down time.
 In those cases, we run a temporary version of the crawler that collects only feeds and the urls found on